MicrosoftDocs/PowerShell-Docs/dsc/configData.md

 }
 ```

-Note the AllNodes key, whose value is an array.
-Each element of this array is also a hash table, which requires NodeName as a key:
+The value of the **AllNodes** key is an array.
+Each element of this array is also a hash table that must have at least one key named **NodeName**:

 ```powershell
 $MyData =